abdelazeem201/Design-and-ASIC-Implementation-of-32-Point-FFT-Processor/README.md

+## *Overview*
+This repository contains the design and implementation of a 32-point Fast Fourier Transform (FFT) processor utilizing a pipelined architecture based on the radix-2 Decimation-In-Frequency (DIF) algorithm.

 ## *Introduction:*
 I present a novel pipelined fast Fourier transform (FFT) architecture which is capable of producing the output sequence in normal order.
 A single-path delay commutator processing element (SDC PE) has been proposed for the first time.
 It saves a complex adder compared with the typical radix-2 butterfly unit.
 The new pipelined architecture can be built using the proposed processing element.
 The proposed architecture can lead to 100% hardware utilization and 50% reduction in the overall number of adders required in the conventional pipelined FFT designs.
 In order to produce the output sequence in normal order, we also present a bit reverser, which can achieve a 50% reduction in memory usage.

 <img src= "https://github.com/abdelazeem201/Design-and-ASICImplementation-of-32-Point-FFT-Processor/blob/main/Pics/design.png">

-## *Overview*
-This repository contains the design and implementation of a 32-point Fast Fourier Transform (FFT) processor utilizing a pipelined architecture based on the radix-2 Decimation-In-Frequency (DIF) algorithm.

-## *Introduction*

 Building a 32-point pipelined FFT processor involves breaking down the FFT computation into stages and implementing those stages in a pipelined manner to optimize throughput.
 This README provides an overview of the algorithm, architecture, and implementation steps for creating such a processor.